-NET:234 Cisco Switches 5.0 cr.
+NET:234 Cisco Switches

 This course provides a comprehensive, theoretical, and practical approach to learning the technologies and protocols needed to design and implement a converged switched network.
 Students learn about the hierarchical network design model and how to select devices for each layer.
-The course explains how to configure a switch for basic functionality and how to implement Virtual LANs.
-VTP. and Inter-VLAN routing in a converged network.
+The course explains how to configure a switch for basic functionality and how to implement Virtual LANs, VTP, and Inter-VLAN routing in a converged network.
 The different implementations of Spanning Tree Protocol in a converged network are presented, and students develop the knowledge and skills necessary to implement a WWLAN in a small to medium network.
-(79.2 Lec.
-Hrs. / 39.6 Lab Hrs.)
-Prerequisite: NET:214